Local Linear Forests: Asymptotic Theory

-Subsampling plays a central role in our asymptotic theory, as this is what allows us to prove asymptotic normality by building on the work of \citet*{efron1981jackknife}.
+Subsampling plays a central role in our asymptotic theory, allowing us to prove asymptotic normality by building on the work of \citet*{efron1981jackknife}.
 Moreover, subsampling is what we use to tune the bias-variance trade-off of the forest: Forests whose trees are grown on small subsamples have lower bias but higher variance (and vice-versa).

 In order to establish asymptotic unbiasedness of forests, \citet*{wager2017} require a subsample size of at least $n^{\beta}$, with